APooladian/MFVI/README.md

 </p>

 ## Examples
-Jupyter notebooks that replicate the experiments found in our paper can be found in [`examples`](./examples), where we compute the mean-field approximation to: a product Gaussian mixture example (which is itself), a non-isotropic Gaussian, and a posterior arises from a synthetic Bayesian logistic regression problem.
+Jupyter notebooks that replicate the experiments found in our paper can be found in [`examples`](./examples), where we compute the mean-field approximation to: a product Gaussian mixture example, a non-isotropic Gaussian, and a posterior arises from a synthetic Bayesian logistic regression problem.

 ## Basic usage
 At the core is one method `MFVI_obj` which performs all the computation.
 The user is required to pass in the appropriate truncation parameter, mesh-size, and $V$ and $\nabla V$, as well as some hyper-parameters for the optimization (e.g., step-size, number of iterations, number of stochastic samples).